richard-viney/ig_markets/README.md

 Includes support for:

-* Activity and transaction history
+- Activity and transaction history
-* Positions
+- Positions
-* Sprint market positions
+- Sprint market positions
-* Working orders
+- Working orders
-* Market navigation, searches and snapshots
+- Market navigation, searches and snapshots
-* Historical prices
+- Historical prices
-* Watchlists
+- Watchlists
-* Client sentiment
+- Client sentiment
+- Authentication profiles

 An IG Markets live or demo trading account is needed in order to use this gem.